pplvieira/production-chain-game-java/docs/README.md

 Welcome to the Medieval Production Chain Game documentation.
 This directory contains comprehensive documentation for developers, maintainers, and end-users.

+The idea with this game is to implement a super advanced micromanagement production and trading game in a medieval setting.
+Implementing super realistic mechanics like
+- a realistic, detailed, and historically accurate resource production trees,
+- a labor system where workers spend their working hours executing tasks like recipes in production buildings, tending to animals and buildings maintenance, household chores, and transporting of goods
+- a free market governed by free trade between player lords and NPCs, where players can exchange goods at monetary or other goods prices set by the every-shifting market
+- a very technical, statistical and analytical approach to solving problems and taking decisions
+- a weather system and realistic interactions where real world events are simulated and influence mechanics in the gameplay

 ## 📁 Documentation Structure

 ### `/architecture`